mialkin/docs/tools/testing/unit testing best practices.md

 ### Why?

-* Less confusion when reading the tests since all of the code is visible from within each test.
+- Less confusion when reading the tests since all of the code is visible from within each test.
-* Less chance of setting up too much or too little for the given test.
+- Less chance of setting up too much or too little for the given test.
-* Less chance of sharing state between tests, which creates unwanted dependencies between them.
+- Less chance of sharing state between tests, which creates unwanted dependencies between them.

 In unit testing frameworks, `Setup` is called before each and every unit test within your test suite.
 While some may see this as a useful tool, it generally ends up leading to bloated and hard to read tests.
 Each test will generally have different requirements in order to get the test up and running.
 Unfortunately, `Setup` forces you to use the exact same requirements for each test.

 > xUnit has removed both SetUp and TearDown as of version 2.x

-### Bad:
+### Bad

 ```csharp
 private readonly StringCalculator stringCalculator;